wp-plugins/easy-tynt/readme.txt

 == Changelog ==

+= 0.2.5 =
+* I am hearing reports that the latest update for Easy Tynt may have issues with old versions of the Tynt Insight code.
+If you have found that you updated and thing suddenly stopped working then I would suggest getting the latest Tynt code from the Tynt site.
+* I will continue to monitor the situation for problems.
+If updating your Tynt code does not resolve your problems please [contact me](http://www.scottswezey.com/wp-plugins/easy-tynt/) and give me the URL to your site as well as any errors you got.

 = 0.2.4 =
 * Minor tweaks for improved compatability with the latest changes to Tynt Insight aysnc code.
 * Prior versions will continue to work just fine, but this change may lead to slight performance improvements, especially on large pages.